-Where councils have a Workforce Plan as required by the Act, which can be referenced by this section, this should be linked and/or referenced within this section.
+Where councils have a Workforce Plan as required by the Act, which can be referenced by this section, the plan should be linked and/or referenced within this section.

-In future years, it is expected that there will be more cross-over once a Workforce Plan is in place across all councils (noting that this is a new requirement in 2021).
+In future years, it is expected that there will be more cross-over once a Workforce Plan is in place and embedded across all councils.